mooreaz92/AI_audio_summarizer/README.md

 ---

+## Demo of Current Iteration

+A video of the MVP can be found here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/LYLPVzuD6Dw" frameborder="0" allowfullscreen></iframe>

 ## Project Overview and Motivation

 This project came about from a personal need: I was tired of taking notes.